Current Students

 Certificate of Eligibility(CoE) to be issued by the Immigration Bureau of Japan and sent to Kyushu University

-Kyushu University upload to the date of a Certificate of Eligibility(CoE) and send the notification to applicants
+Kyushu University upload to the Certificate of Eligibility(CoE) and send the notification to applicants

 Insurance